Hilda-Enyioko/airbnb-clone-project/README.md

 | Input Validation and Sanitization | All data received from clients (e.g., through form submissions) must be rigorously checked before processing or storing in the MySQL database.
 This prevents common attacks like SQL Injection and Cross-Site Scripting (XSS) by cleaning malicious input. |
 | Rate Limiting                     | This restricts the number of requests a single user or IP address can make to the API within a specific timeframe.
 It is crucial for defending against Denial-of-Service (DoS) attacks and brute-force password attempts.                                  |
 | Data Encryption                   | Sensitive data, both in transit and at rest, must be encrypted.
 Passwords will be securely hashed before storage, and all API traffic will be forced over HTTPS/SSL to encrypt communication.                                                              |

+## CI/CD Pipeline

+Continuous Integration/Continuous Delivery (CI/CD) is a fundamental practice for modern, scalable software development, ensuring that code changes are reliably and efficiently released.

+### What is CI/CD

+A CI/CD Pipeline is an automated series of steps that takes code changes from the developer's repository, tests them, and prepares them for deployment (CI - Continuous Integration) or automatically deploys them to production (CD - Continuous Delivery).

+### Why CI/CD is Important

+- Rapid Feedback: It automatically runs tests (unit, integration, security) every time a change is pushed, allowing developers to catch and fix bugs early, reducing technical debt.

+- Reliable Releases: Automation eliminates manual errors during the deployment process, ensuring that the application environment (built with Django, MySQL, etc.) is consistently configured and stable.

+- Collaboration: It streamlines the team workflow, making merging code from multiple contributors safe and predictable, which is essential for a large, collaborative project.

+### Tools for the Pipeline

+The following tools will be utilized to build and manage the automated CI/CD pipeline:

+- GitHub Actions: Serves as the primary automation engine.
+It will be configured to listen for events (e.g., pushes to the main branch) and trigger the entire pipeline (build, test, deploy).

+- Docker: Used to containerize the application and the MySQL database.
+This ensures that the environment is identical across development, testing, and production stages, eliminating "it works on my machine" issues.

+- Python Testing Frameworks (e.g., unittest/pytest): These tools, integrated into the CI process, ensure that the Django backend logic and API endpoints function correctly before deployment.